 b) Old Republic International Corporation Amended and Restated Executives Excess Benefits Pension Plan,

 c) Old Republic International Corporation Employee Savings and Stock Ownership Plan;

 d) Old Republic Baseline Security Plan;

-5. At least once each year, review and make any necessary and appropriate recommendations to the Nominating Committee regarding membership in the Board and its Committees.
+5. At least once each year, review and make any necessary and appropriate recommendations to the Governance and Nominating Committee regarding membership in the Board and its Committees.

 6. Review at least annually the continuing adequacy of this Charter, and recommend any proposed changes to the Board for approval;